-The heart of the home is said to be the kitchen.
+The heart of the home is the kitchen.
 It is the place where family and friends gather to talk, eat, live, and love.
 Choosing colors and design styles for your kitchen can prove difficult.
 Who says you only need one color?
-Having more than one hue in your modern kitchen provides ample opportunities to create a focal point or a dramatic eye-catching contrast.
+Having more than one hue in your modern kitchen allows for a focal point or a dramatic eye-catching contrast.
 Two tone kitchen cabinets are an increasing trend in kitchen designs.
 They provide color options that were not in the realm of our imaginations before.

 Are Two Tone Kitchen Cabinets in Style?

 Two tone kitchens are gaining in popularity.
-While the fresh “all-white” look has been trending for a while now, pairing it with a darker blue, black, or gray is becoming increasingly fashionable.
+While the fresh “all-white” look has been trending for a while, pairing it with a blue or black is becoming fashionable.
 Whether you opt to create a black and white kitchen or you opt to create a focal point by finishing your kitchen island or hood in a darker hue, a contrasting set of colors help draw you into the room.

 What Two Tone Color Cabinets Are In Style?

-For years, stained wood cabinets were the cabinet of choice; however painted cabinets have become more and more favorable over the years.
+For years, stained wood cabinets have dominated; now painted cabinets are trending.
 Wellborn Cabinet offers a wide selection of modern and traditional paint colors to help create a trending design.
-Our paint colors Glacier White, Bleu, Onyx, and Gray are very popular right now and are widely used to create a two tone kitchen design.
-Not to exclude our natural look stained cabinets which can be beautifully paired with a painted finish.
+Glacier White, Bleu, Onyx, and Gray are very popular right now and are used to create a two tone kitchen design.
+Our natural stained cabinets are beautiful paired with a painted finish.
 For more ideas visit our blog post 2020 Color Trends.

 Inspire Your Next Redesign with Two Color Kitchen Cabinets

 White or lighter colored upper cabinets help to brighten and elongate the height of the kitchen space.
 When paired with a bold blue like our Bleu or green-gray Willow, it merges classic to modern instantly.
-Many homeowners choose to use a darker color to accentuate the island or base cabinets while using white upper cabinet finis to balance out the kitchen space.
+Many homeowners choose to use a darker color to accentuate the island or base cabinets while using white uppers for balance.
 Either way, as long as your kitchen feels like home, you can’t go wrong.

 Blue is our rising star color right now.
 Our deep Bleu acts as an anchor for islands or base cabinets.
-When Bleu is coordinated with white painted perimeter cabinets, they balance the room bringing a richness while the white adds height to the room.
-If you want to opt for a cooler look a light blue Aqua paint helps to create a fresh, crisp look when paired with our warm Divinity finish with a hand applied Java glaze.
-Blues are becoming increasingly more desirable and can be used for the entire kitchen or as an accent color to bring life to your space.
+Coordinate Bleu with white to balance the room.
+If you want a cooler look, Aqua helps create a fresh, crisp look when paired with a Divinity finish.
+Blues are becoming increasingly desirable and can be used for the entire kitchen or as an accent color to bring life to your space.

 Black & White

 Wellborn Cabinet’s Onyx pairs nicely with the clean lines of our Prairie door style in Glacier.
-The stark contrast in the two colors provides a focal point for the island and what is essentially the gathering place in the kitchen.
-This kitchen also features a marble slab counter top on the island meant to last and provide a clean polished finish to the room.
+The stark contrast in the two colors provides a focal point for the island.
+This kitchen also features a marble slab counter top on the island that provides a clean finish to the room.

 Mixed Wood Tones